Combodo/CombodoPayumStripe/doc/README.md

  - call it within a cron
    - Symphony users, this should work for you: `bin/console payum:stripev3:fulfill-lost-payments stripe_checkout_v3 --min_ctime="-3 day"
 `
+This solution is more reliable than the two others because in case of a failure, you can re-play it multiple times.
+So your `min_ctime` should be _at least_ twice greater than the cron frequency